StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Drums Iteration 5
+This is an industrial metal/alternative metal music piece.
+There is a male vocalist singing melodically in the lead.
+The main tune is being played by the keyboard and the electric guitar while the bass guitar are playing in the background.
+The rhythm is provided by a fast tempo acoustic drum beat.
+The atmosphere is aggressive.
+This piece could be played at nightclubs or dance clubs.
+This clip features a drum solo.
+The kick is played on the cowbell.
+The snare is played continuously on the first count of the song.
+After four bars, the percussion plays a simple beat.
+The bass plays a groovy bassline.
+There are no voices in this song.
+This song can be played in a video game.

 [Go to Prompt 1](#prompt1)